colinmcparland/landlord/readme.md

 If you answered yes, then this site is for you.
 Visit today at [landlord.tinybird.ca](https://landlord.tinybird.ca)

 ### Todo
-* Add aggregate rating to review info boxes
-* Implement all reviews page
+* Fix bug on new review page
 * Style it up baby with the cool new logo
 * Footer and the like
 * Google analytics